 Acceptable forms of submission are electronic (emailed to email@example.com), faxed to 979-696-4490 or mailed/hand delivered to the address below.

 Bryan, TX 77802

-It is highly recommended that agencies have a representative attend the EFSP Local Board meeting on Friday Ocober 11, 2019 at 1:00 pm at the office of the United Way of the Brazos Valley.
+It is highly recommended that agencies have a representative attend the EFSP Local Board meeting on January 22 at 11:00 am via Zoom.
+Those who apply will be sent an invitation link to join the meeting.